carbonetes/diggity-action/README.md

           secret_exclude_filenames: filename_1,filename_2 # exclude secret searching for each specified filenames.
           secret_max_file_size: 10485760 # maximum file size that the secret will search (default 10485760).
           secrets_content_regex: content_regex # secret content regex are searched within files that matches the provided regular expression.
+          tar: layer.tar # path to tar file to be scanned (use this instead of directory for tar file scanning).

 ```